Distribution-Free Model for Community Detection: Method: DFA

 Let $W$ be an $n\times n$ symmetric random matrix such that all elements of $W$ are independent random variables satisfying

-where $0_{n\times n}$ denotes the $n\times n$ matrix with all elements being zeros, $\mathrm{Var}(W(i,j))$ denotes the variance of $W(i,j)$, we use $\sigma^{2}_{W}$ denotes the maximum variance without causing confusion with the singular value notation, and note that there is no distribution constraint of $W$'s elements.
-Call $W$ noise matrix in this paper.
+where $0_{n\times n}$ denotes the $n\times n$ matrix with all elements being zeros, $\mathrm{Var}(W(i,j))$ denotes the variance of $W(i,j)$, and we let $\sigma^{2}_{W}$ be the maximum variance of $W$'s entries without confusion with the singular value notation.
+Note that there is no distribution constraint of $W$'s elements.
+Call the $W$ noise matrix in this paper.

-Since $A(i,j)$ can be any finite real numbers for $i,j\in[n]$ under DFM, let $\hat{A}=A+W$ and call $\hat{A}$ observed adjacency matrix.
+Since $A(i,j)$ can be any finite real numbers for $i,j\in[n]$ under DFM, we let $\hat{A}=A+W$ and call $\hat{A}$ the observed adjacency matrix, i.e., we consider the following step: \begin{itemize} \item[Step (c)] Set $\hat{A}=A+W$, where $A$ is obtained by $A\leftarrow$(DFM). \end{itemize} For convenience, we call Step (c) $\hat{A}\leftarrow$(DFM+noises).
 We introduce the noise matrix $W$ mainly for the fact that some entries of $A$ may be slightly perturbed by noise.
 Since $A$'s elements are finite real numbers, such noise may occur from measurement error when recording the elements of $A$.
 Sure, if $W=0_{n\times n}$ which suggests that there is no noise when recording $A$, the observed adjacency matrix $\hat{A}$ equals to the adjacency matrix $A$.
-Instead, we assume that there exists some noise such that $W$ may not be a zero matrix, and how the noise matrix $W$ influences the theoretical and numerical studies of method proposed to fit our model will be studied in this article.
+Instead, we assume that there exists some noise such that $W$ may not be a zero matrix, and how the noise matrix $W$ influences the theoretical and numerical studies of the method proposed to fit our model will be studied in this article.